-- 1. Fill the master cylinder with fluid. - 2.
-With the aid of a helper, open the bleed screw on the cylinder in Fig. 13-3 and depress the brake pedal to expel any air and fluid from the lines.
+2. With the aid of a helper, open the bleed screw on the brake housing in Fig. 13-3 and depress the brake pedal to expel any air and fluid from the lines.

-When the pedal reaches its maximum stroke, close the bleed screw before releasing the pedal.
+When the pedal reaches it maximum stroke, close the bleed screw before releasing the pedal.